hpr-7598/cookbook-HP/index.md

 # 🍲 Welcome to Haripriya's Personal Cookbook

-This cookbook contains all my favorite receipes and creations that I have experimented with over the past few years.
+This cookbook contains all my favorite recipes and creations that I have experimented with over the past few years.

  [☕ Ginger Tea](Beverages/ginger-tea)